gchq/sleeper/docs/developer-guide.md

 ```

 The `--useLocalOnce` flag will stop it from pulling Docker images from the remote registry, and will install the CLI
 script from the local repository.
-Further calls to upgrade the CLI will retrieve it from GitHub.
+Further calls to upgrade the CLI will retrieve it as previously configured, from
+GitHub by default.

 ### Publishing artefacts